lux-org/lux-widget/README.md

 ```

 # Documentation and Support
-For detailed reference or troubleshooting tips, please refer to the [documentation page](https://lux-api.readthedocs.io/en/latest/).
-Lux is an early stage project and undergoing active development.
+For detailed reference, please refer to the [documentation page](https://lux-api.readthedocs.io/en/latest/).
 Please report any bugs, issues, or requests through [Github Issues](https://github.com/lux-org/lux/issues) or post on the [#help](https://lux-project.slack.com/archives/C0174H16CK0) channel in the <a href="http://lux-project.slack.com/">Lux Slack org</a>.